Is Grokking a Computational Glass Relaxation?: Introduction

-The paper is organized as follows: In Section \ref{related_work}, we first review the background of generalization, grokking, Boltzmann entropy, and glass physics.
+The paper is organized as follows: In Section \ref{related_work}, we review the background of generalization, grokking, Boltzmann entropy, and glass physics.
 In Section \ref{method}, we introduce in detail how we sample the entropy landscape of an NN with WLMD.
-In Section \ref{result}, we first present results from three different modular arithmetic tasks, where two of them exhibits grokking while the other one is unlearnable.
-The constructed entropy landscapes indicate that there is no entropy barrier between the memorization and generalization states.
+In Section \ref{result}, we first present entropy landscapes from three different modular arithmetic tasks, where two of them exhibits grokking while the other one is unlearnable.
+The results indicate that there is no entropy barrier between the memorization and generalization states.
 Therefore, grokking is NOT a first-order phase transition, which contrasts with Rubin et al.'s previous work \cite{rubin2023grokking}.
-A much more significant high-entropy advantage has been identified for the grokking NNs, which we referred as high-entropy advantage under grokking in this work.
-We then eliminate grokking by training with constrained weight norm \cite{liu2022omnigrok} and find the high-entropy advantage is significantly reduced.
+The grokking NNs also exhibit much more significant high-entropy advantages than those studied in Ref.~\cite{yang2025high}.
+We then eliminate grokking by training with constrained weight norm \cite{liu2022omnigrok} and find that the high-entropy advantage is significantly reduced.
 These findings inspire us to develop a toy optimizer, WanD, presented in Section \ref{wand}.
-We demonstrate WanD can find generalized solutions in a competitive efficiency to AdamW while almost eliminating grokking, without any weight norm constraint or output modifications.
-Finally, in Section \ref{discussion and conclusion} we further discuss the connection between our work and previous studies in grokking, and summarize how existing results link grokking to glass relaxation processes.
+We demonstrate that WanD can find generalizing solutions in a competitive efficiency to AdamW while almost eliminating grokking, without any weight-norm constraint or output modifications.
+Finally, in Section \ref{discussion and conclusion} we further discuss related work and situate previous findings on grokking within our proposed framework of computational glass relaxation.
 We also discuss directions for future research.
+Code is available at https://github.com/xtzhang28/Grokking.

 Our key contributions are as follows: \begin{itemize}